 Will these price increases apply to me?

-If you placed an order or pre-order for one of our residential broadband services from the 1 March 2022 or you are an existing customer that has entered into a new minimum term on or after the 1 March 2022, then from October 2023 the monthly price of your service will increase by CPI plus 3.5% in line with your terms and conditions and as explained in more detail below.
+If you placed an order or pre-order for one of our residential broadband services between the 1 March 2022 and 2 July 2023 or you are an existing customer that has entered into a new minimum term between the 1 March 2022 and 2 July 2023, then from October 2023 the monthly price of your service will increase by CPI plus 3.5% in line with your terms and conditions and as explained in more detail below.

 What is the Consumer Price Index (CPI)?